12 Members, Term: 4 years. Reports monthly. Hosts in September and Homecoming.

 A. Care of members in need, including referrals to community resources;

-- Visiting home-bound members, as well as the ill or bereaved;
+- Visits home-bound members and frequent attenders, as well as the ill or bereaved;

-- Sending cards or notes to members at times of significant lifetime events, including births, illness, loss, graduations and other personal challenges;
+- Sends cards or notes to members at times of significant lifetime events, including births, illness, loss, graduations and other personal challenges;

-- Coordinating meals and other support in short-term times of need;
+- Coordinates meals and other support in times of need;

-- Maintaining and delivering the Healing Quilts to those in need of comfort;
+- Maintains and delivers the Healing Quilts to those in need of comfort;

-- Coordinating with Inreach/Outreach Committee regarding care of attenders;
+- Coordinates with Inreach/Outreach Committee regarding care of attenders;

 - Provides Clearness Committees and active consideration before presentation to Monthly Meeting of all applications for membership, releases and transfers;